-All support for Windows 7 will end on January 14th 2020, meaning there will be no security or stability updates after this time.
+All support for Windows 7 has now ended, meaning there will be no security or stability updates issued in the future.
 If you have an older PC though, how do you know if it’ll run Windows 10, or if you’ll just need to invest in a new computer?

 There is no upgrade checker program you can run on your Windows 7 PC to check, but this doesn’t mean it’s not possible to get a very good idea.

 To start with, if the PC is more than four years old, it’s going to be less likely able to run Windows 10 well.
 If it’s six years old the chance gets worse, still and if the PC is eight years old it likely won’t be able to run Windows 10 at all.
 If this is the case you’d need to invest in a new computer.

 From the Windows 7 desktop, open the Start Menu and right-click on Computer.
 From the context menu that appears, click Properties.

 The window that appears will tell you what processor you have, how much memory you have in your PC, and whether you are running a 32-bit or 64-bit version of Windows.